 A common misconception is that talking to a therapist about a relationship is only necessary when a relationship is in peril.
 On the contrary, I recommend couples therapy as a preventative measure, to begin before troubles arise.
 Through learning effective communication skills, ways to better understand your partner’s feelings and tips to better manage challenges, couples can protect the relationship from harm.

-So, why not make your relationship a priority this year?
+So, why not make your relationship a priority?

 2. Because stuffing our feelings doesn’t work.